drachx/Dimmo/barbarian/index.md

 - [ ] - Weighted Brow - Ground Stomp range increased by 20%.
 - [ ] - Bestial Threat - Demoralize is replaced with a terrifying roar that damages all nearby enemies and Immobilizes them.
 - [ ] - Impending Slaughter - Demoralize is replaced with an intimidating shout that damages nearby enemies and decreases their attack and movement speeds.
+- [ ] - The Trembling - Undying Rage also increases your Movement Speed by 50%

 Shoulders
 ---------